rmm190/Group_Viromics_Workflow_Project/MasterNotes.md

 echo "Finished ${SAMPLE}"

+**See README for graphs/images**

+**What is the goal of today 3/26?**
+With all of the class data, use R studio programs to visualize metrics such as abundance, diversity and richness in plots.
+This helps us better understand the viral community ecology.

 # Visualizing the abundance data across the class with a heat map in R studio.
 Here is the script we used (next page):